Do neutrinos dream in 5D? Towards a comprehensive extra-dimensional neutrino phenomenology: LED Phenomenology in Neutrino Oscillations

+For the sake of intuition, it is convenient to study a simplified limit.
 In long-baseline experiments where the distance travelled by the neutrino is large relative to its energy, oscillation between different eigenstates is rapid and averages out.
-As a result, the oscillation probability becomes an incoherent sum:
+As a result, the oscillation probability becomes an incoherent sum,

 Such a formula will be used to estimate long baseline expectations and better understand numerical results.
 In this limit, the deviation from the SM prediction is entirely encoded in the $0$-eigenvector of the neutrinos' mass matrix.
 This will turn out to be particularly enlightening when trying to understand many of the numerical results presented in Section~\ref{sec:dirac-brane-osc} and onwards.